 When deciding on which countertop you want it is important to understand its durability, material, and cost.

-Our most popular countertop materials are quartz, granite, and quartzite.
+Our most popular countertop materials here at Living space Designs are quartz, granite, and quartzite.

 Each countertop material has different price points based on their grouping.
 Usually the higher the grouping, the more expensive the material is.
 Quartzite is the most expensive material, so clients whose budget allows will often use it as an accent material like on an island.

 There are other countertop materials like marble, limestone, and soapstone that look beautiful; however, we rarely use them due to durability and practicality.

 Image Showroom @stonecollection